 The number of days in a week that a person drinks alcohol is not automatically indicative of whether or not they drink too much.
 Some people might casually drink four times per week, while others might drink only twice, but do so in a psychologically or physically damaging way, such as drinking an excessive amount or doing so out of necessity to remove stress.
 Recognizing the reasons that someone drinks, along with how many drinks they intake in one day or week, is more indicative of whether or not that person has a substance use disorder.

 How Many Drinks Are Too Many?

-Many people wonder how much is drinking too much.
+Many people wonder how much is too much when it comes to drinking.
 According to PBS, a multinational study analyzed the drinking habits and physical health of 600,000 people.
 The researchers found that people who drank more than 100 grams of alcohol per week were more at risk of suffering a stroke, heart failure or heart disease.
-Six glasses of wine is nearly equivalent to 100 grams of alcohol.
+Six glasses of wine are nearly equivalent to 100 grams of alcohol.

 However, there is no exact answer for every person.
-Physical attributes and genetics play a factor in how much alcohol consumption is considered in excess and dangerous.
+Physical attributes and genetics play a factor in how much alcohol consumption is considered excessive and dangerous.
 Since each person is unique, they have different tolerance levels.
 Additionally, a person’s diet can determine how much of an affect alcohol consumption has on the transformation of vitamins into energy-creating nutrients.